Endometrial Polyp and Role of Hysteroscopy

 - Complete transparency is our key concern and through the counselling to help you decide the right treatment.

 - Even in obliterated uterus cavity, we offer the corrective surgery and restoration the cavity up to 80%.
-Therefore, providing the good results.
+So it gives good results.

 - Highly trained consultants.